 If your child struggles to read, they may have an undetected visual problem.
 Reading fluency and comprehension is dependent on the strength of the visual skills – specifically, binocular vision, saccades, accommodation, visual fixation, and convergence.
 A deficiency in any of these visual skills can result in reading difficulties, which can consequently impact a child’s ability to learn.Read More

 How do pregnancy complications affect the eyes?
-Pregnancy is a time filled with lots of excitement and emotions— you can blame this on the newRead More
+Pregnancy is a time filled with lots of excitement and emotions— but pregnancy can also have an impactRead More

 Most moms-to-be are well aware of the bodily changes that remind you on a daily basis that you are expecting— the most common being: morning sickness, food aversions, heightened sense of smell, swollen ankles, headaches, exhaustion, and many other uncomfortable yet normal pregnancy symptoms.
 What you may not know is that these physiological changes that take place during pregnancy can also lead to changes in your eyes and vision.Read More

 Personal stories from parents of children labeled as “slow learners” when an underlying vision problem was causing their learning difficulties. *Names have been changed forRead More

 Real life stories of children who struggled with self confidence as a result of an underlying vision problem. *Names have been changed for privacy protection.Read More